Keto Coffee Smoothie – The Best Keto Iced Coffee

 - Dairy-free yogurt – a dollop of coconut yogurt add a delicious, creamy, smooth texture and lovely coconut flavor.

-- Sugar-free chocolate chips – adding 1 tablespoon will remind you of the favorite coffee chocolate chips Frappuccino of a popular coffee.
+- Sugar-free chocolate chips – adding 1 tablespoon will remind you of your favorite coffee chocolate chips Frappuccino of a popular coffee.

 - Unsweetened whipped cream – swirl some whipped cream on top of your coffee to bring dessert for breakfast.